b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 does not gain or loose value over time).
 Based on the chocolate bars we can evaluate the real percentage gain/loss of our nominal money to be:
 `102.94 - 100 = 2.94 chocolate bar` or 2.94% (chocolate bars were just an
 abstraction needed as a reference point).
-To put it all together in a formula, we get:
+When we put it all (starting from
+@eq:prop3) together in a formula, we get:

 $$real\ percentage = \frac{105\ usd\ *\ 100}{102\ usd} - 100$$ {#eq:prop5}